 You can find Hungarian paprika in most grocery and spice stores now, as well as Amazon.

-One of the most common varieties of paprika hails from Spain and is labeled pimenton.
-Pimenton ranges from sweet to hot, and is a great addition to paella.
 However, be sure to use a sweet mild Hungarian paprika for this soup.
-There’s a place and time for hot paprika, but this soup is best with the sweet mild variety—adding flavor while not monopolizing the other players.
+There’s a place and time for hot paprika, but this soup is best when made with the sweet mild variety—adding flavor while not monopolizing the other players.

 Don’t compromise on freshness and quality in favor of variety of mushrooms.
-I love using a mixture of mushrooms for this soup because they add textural interest.
-However, if adding variety means you have to sacrifice on quality it’s just not worth it.
-If the best mushrooms you can find are button or cremini, use those!
-The soup will still be delightfully delicious.
+If adding variety means you have to sacrifice on quality it’s just not worth it.

 When looking for mushrooms choose those that have a fresh odor, are dry to the touch (not slimy), and are free of any discoloring.
+If you’ve got leftover mushrooms, put them to use in our creamy Mushroom Sauce for Steak!

 Here at ZK we like to make things “healthy-ish” but in an elevated, enjoyable way.
 AKA we’re here to create healthy food that tastes delicious, because what’s the point of healthy if you don’t actually enjoy the food?